The National Academies

 Antibiotics only work on bacterial infections, not viral infections such as influenza and the common cold.
 In fact, inappropriate use and overuse of antibiotics contributes to the emergence of drug-resistant bacteria.

-Which of the following is not a viral disease:
+Which of the following is NOT a type of infectious agent?

 • Sorry, that’s incorrect.